beyondsimulations/Introduction-to-Julia-for-OR/README.md

 - And many more Julia programming concepts!

 Each tutorial combines theoretical explanations with practical code examples and exercises, allowing you to apply what you've learned immediately.
+For a first start, we highly recommend to work on this Introduction togehter with the Julia Cheat Sheet  ([https://cheatsheet.juliadocs.org](https://cheatsheet.juliadocs.org)).

 ## Repository Structure
 The repository is organized into folders, each representing a major topic.
 Here's what you can expect: